List of rulers of Shewa

 Location of Shewa province (red) within the Ethiopian Empire.

 This article lists the rulers of Shewa, a historical region of Ethiopia.

 c.
 960–1270

 According to tradition, the Solomonic dynasty (1270–1974) was descended from king Solomon and queen Makeda via the kings of Axum.
-After Axum was destroyed by Gudit in the 10th century, the royal family fled to Shewa and reigned there for 330 years before the accession of Yekuno Amlak.
+Long before the fall of Aksum, pre-existing Christian communities had already established deep roots in Shewa, creating cultural and religious bridge with Aksum.
+After Axum was destroyed by Gudit in the 10th century, the surviving royal family led by son of Dil Na'od and his people, fled to Shewa and reigned there for 330 years before the accession of Yekuno Amlak.
 A line of kings ruled at Shewa during the time of the Zagwe dynasty and claimed descent from Dil Na'od, the last king of Axum.
 The 1922 regnal list of Ethiopia includes eight unnumbered kings described as "8 generations of an Israelitish dynasty" who "did not mount the throne".
+These kings did not mount the throne in Aksum, although they went on to form the Kingdom of Shewa.